wpscott/UxPlay/README.md

 tvOS 12.2.1); it seems that the use of "legacy" protocol just requires bit 27 (listed as "SupportsLegacyPairing") of the
 "features" plist code (reported to the client by the AirPlay server) to be set.
+The "features" code and other settings are set in `UxPlay/lib/dnssdint.h`.

 # ChangeLog
 1.53 2022-06-13   Internal changes to  audio sync code, revised documentation,